nvbach91/ops2x/README.md

 # Latest updates #
+* https server is available with self signed key for testing, see Run Project for details
 * A remote MongoDB server is avaiable for testing.
 See Project Setup for details

 # README #